norsetto/OpenGL/README.md

 * cdlod_tess  : dabbling with tessellation shaders
 * qt-culling  : distance culling with quadtrees
 * water       : displacement with geometric waves + high frequency noise
+* qt-water    : the water demo within a Qt framework

 ## Built With